Updated: 26 August 2014

-For sure not everyone is a proficient user of the Social Web, so many will need help to develop the new modern learning skills to become “knowledgeable workers” (as Ken Perlman called them) and “learn the new” – these include
+For sure not everyone is a proficient user of the Social Web, so many will need help to develop the modern digital learning skills to become “knowledgeable workers” (as Ken Perlman called them) and “learn the new”

 The ability to share in organisations becoming especially important as we see the emergence of Enterprise Social Networks (ESNs), like Socialcast, Yammer, Smartforce Chatter, Socialtext and Jive, that are designed to foster collaboration, communication and knowledge sharing among employees.
 Many of the features of ESNs are very similar to public social networking tools, as at their core lies an activity stream that supports a constant stream or flow of real-time, threaded conversations through user updates and replies.
 In fact, the activity stream has now replaced the old-school discussion forum as the way in which people have conversations, and some believe that ESNs will ultimately replace email as the primary vehicle for employee communications.